fpgasystems/hacc/docs/vocabulary.md

 ## Ansible Automation Platform (AAP)
 The Red Hat [Ansible Automation Platform (AAP)](https://www.ansible.com) is an orchestrated and open-source tool for software provisioning, configuration management, and application-deployment automation.
 Ansible uses its own [YAML](#yaml)-based declarative language enabling [infrastructure as code](#infrastructure-as-code-iac).

+## DCIM
+Data center infrastructure management (DCIM) is the integration of information technology (IT) and facility management disciplines to centralize monitoring, management and intelligent capacity planning of a data center's critical systems.

 ## Deployment types
 ### Infrastructure as a service (IaaS)